dwmkerr/dwmkerr.com/dwmkerr.com/content/post/2026/ai26-skill-attack/index.md

 ## Demonstrating the Attack

-Converting PDFs into markdown is a really common need [TODO].
-So lets create a skill that'll do that, using marked[TODO] or similar to perform the conversion.
-PDF conversion is slow - so we'll also let users cache results in an S3 bucket or similar.
+Converting PDFs into markdown is a really common need.
+So lets create a skill that'll do that, hypothetically using [marked](https://github.com/markedjs/marked) or similar to perform the conversion.
+The popularity of the library highlights the demand, the complexity of the code highlights the fact the PDF conversion is complex.
+PDF conversion is also slow - so we'll also let users cache results in an S3 bucket or similar.
 The more you access your PDFs the faster you get your results.
 This is a contrived example use-case, I wasn't creative enough to come up with a better one while I was going for a coffee and thinking about it.

 We provide a global cache for public domain documents - sign up for a free account to get an API key and you'll get faster results for some files.